 Make your own chocolate candy quick and easy with candy melts.
 Heat the melt in the microwave, add your favorite mix, like coconut, chopped nuts, even candied fruit.
 Pour it in a mold and in 15 minutes you have a delectable chocolate treat to enjoy for yourself or to give as a gift.

-Jelly babies are soft, gelatinous candies that have a fruit flavour and resemble a baby.
-Liquorice (or licorice) allsorts are colourful candies with a variety of appearances and flavours.
+Jelly babies are soft, gelatinous candies that have a fruit flavour and resemble a baby in shape.
+Liquorice allsorts are colourful candies that vary in appearance and flavour.